 Mexican street food

-La Carnita (the John Street location) fits the bill if you’re looking for an arty spot (eclectic street art, exposed brick, industrial lighting) to enjoy craft cocktails, signature tacos, squash quesadillas and other twists on Mexican street food.
+La Carnita (the John Street location) fits the bill if you’re looking for an arty spot (eclectic street art, exposed brick, industrial lighting) to enjoy craft cocktails, signature tacos, sweet potato tacos and other twists on Mexican street food.
 The two-story venue is popular with the after-work crowd.

 High above the city